activecm/rita-legacy/Readme.md

 Filtering and whitelisting happens at import time.
 These optional settings can be found alongside `InternalSubnets` in the configuration file.

-RITA will process Bro/Zeek TSV logs in both plaintext and gzip compressed formats.
-Note, if you are using Security Onion or Bro's JSON log output you will need to [switch back to traditional TSV output](https://securityonion.readthedocs.io/en/latest/bro.html#tsv).
+RITA can process TSV, JSON, and [JSON streaming](https://github.com/corelight/json-streaming-logs) Bro/Zeek log file formats.
+These logs can be either plaintext or gzip compressed.

   * **Option 1**: Create a One-Off Dataset
       * `rita import path/to/your/bro_logs dataset_name` creates a dataset from a collection of Bro/Zeek logs in a directory